Female genital mutilation procedure 'hurted a lot,' child says

 In a criminal complaint filed against Nagarwala, investigators said that federal investigators had the doctor's office under surveillance, based on previously received information, when hey saw the two girls and their mothers arrive at Attar's Burhani Medical Clinic.
 Attar, his wife and Nagarwala were already inside.

 Regarding the actual procedure, the girl told investigators, she felt a "little pinch," and then the area was cleaned.
 The next day, the girl said, it "hurted a lot."
-The girl described the pinch area as "where we go pee."
+The girl described the pinched area as "where we go pee."

 The girl told investigators, the doctor gave them "white stuff to put on it and then they got cake after because the doctor said "they were doing good."
 The girl said she felt pain and burning in her genital area.